Data Visualisation Tools

 Infogram is an easy-to-use, cloud-based tool that lets you create stunning infographics, share them on social media, and embed them on your website.

-Infogram is a data visualization tool for free use, but a paid plan gives you access to more features, including custom branding and extended data storage.
+Infogram is a data visualisation tool for free use, but a paid plan gives you access to more features, including custom branding and extended data storage.

 Key features of Infogram